Partner with us to help Obies translate their liberal arts education into meaningful careers.

 Our goal is to integrate career development into the curriculum in a way that complements a student’s academic pathway.
 We frequently visit classes and attend major events to help familiarize students with career exploration and development resources and discuss how to apply their coursework to the professional world.
 Our staff can also collaborate with you to design and/or advertise career-oriented events.

-Please fill out this form to request a presentation or workshop, and to request our help with an event and a staff member will be in touch within five business days.
+Submit the form above to request a presentation or workshop, and to request our help with an event.
+A member of Career Exploration and Development will be in touch within five business days.
 Please note that we require three weeks notice for a presentation or workshop request to allow sufficient time to prepare for your class.

 Career Exploration and Development programming revolves around Career Communities, a cohort-based framework that allows students to learn among peers that share their career interests.
 Each class year has an opportunity to engage with one or more Career Communities through one of our signature programs, including Junior Practicum, which culminates in a funded internship.